SURYASNAIR1/cybersecurity-lab/LAN based insider attacks.md

+                                                    LAN based insider attack
+name:karthika p
+roll no:cb.en.p2cys22001

 1. Perform Password stealing (over plaintext) using ARP Cache Poisoning attacks

-Here we have used ettercap to find out the  credentials typing in the target website.In this we have fixed target host and then we have started arp poisioning in the host and then we have tried
+Here we have used ettercap to find out the  credentials typing in the target website.In this we have fixed target host and then we have started arp poisioning in the

+host and then we have tried

 to login in the website from the host ,we can get the credentials they have entered.